 transcription (MS Word, MS Excel, MS Works, MS Access, Text File,

-ASCII File, or other) to an e-mail, and send it to our editor:
+ASCII File, or other) to an e-mail, and send it to: email@example.com

-(note: When submitting and re-contacting, do not submit a transcription
+(note: When submitting and re-contacting, please do not submit

-more than once.
-Always contact Maggie first to make sure if she
+a transcription more than once.
+Always contact Steve first to

-received it, if you question it not being on line yet.)
+make sure if he received it, if you question it not being on line

 Please only submit one cemetery per e-mail.
 If you have transcriptions